Hausdorff gaps and towers in P(\omega)/Fin: Suslin towers

 \begin{example} Hechler's forcing with the Hausdorff restriction.

 Consider a modification of the forcing from Example \ref{hechler-tower}.
-We add one additional requirement for $q<p.$ Namely, for each $\alpha \in F_p$ and $\xi \in F_q \setminus F_p,$ $\xi < \alpha$ there has to be some $i \geq n_p$ such that $(\xi, i) \in A_q$ and $(\alpha, i) \notin A_q.$
+We add one additional requirement for $q<p.$ Namely, for each $\alpha \in F_p$ and $\xi \in F_q \setminus F_p$, $\xi < \alpha$, there has to be some $i \geq n_p$ such that $(\xi, i) \in A_q$ and $(\alpha, i) \notin A_q.$

-This forcing adds a generic tower satisfying condition (H) in the same way, as forcing from Example~\ref{hechler-tower} adds a Suslin tower.
-Notice that the tower will be maximal, so this is another example of a maximal Hausdorff tower (see Remark \ref{maximal-Hausdorff}).
+This forcing adds a generic tower $(T_\alpha)_{\alpha<\omega_1}$ satisfying condition (H) in the same way as forcing from Example~\ref{hechler-tower} adds a Suslin tower.
+As in Example \ref{hechler-tower} we can show that this forcing is equivalent to $\mathbb{C}_{\om_1}$ (and so is ccc), the same definition of $\mathbb{P}_\alpha$ pseudo-projections works also for this forcing.
+Notice however, that checking this is not as trivial as before (but not difficult either).

-As in Example \ref{hechler-tower}, we can show that this forcing is equivalent to $\mathbb{C}_{\om_1}$ (and so is ccc), the same definition of $\mathfrak{A}_\alpha$ pseudo-projections works also for this forcing.
-Notice however, that checking this is not as trivial as before (but not difficult either). \end{example}
+Notice also that the tower added by this forcing is maximal (and so this is another example of a maximal Hausdorff tower, see Remark \ref{maximal-Hausdorff}).
+Indeed, let $P\subseteq \om$ be an infinite set from the extension.
+It is enough to check that $P$ intersects some $T_\alpha$ on an infinite set.
+Because of ccc, the name for $P$ is guessed on some intermediate step so we can forget about an initial segment of the tower, and assume that $P$ is from the ground model.
+Then the set is dense in $\mathbb{P}$ for each $n$.
+This proves that $P \cap T_0$ is infinite in the extension.